Originally published in the MHEP Newsletter, May 1993, this rare letter details a family conflict over inheritance and possibly religion.

 Brother-in-law Christian, you may well take it amiss that I did not visit you when I was last down.
 The reason was that I heard from certain people that Elizabeth was not to inherit from her father [note 5] more than three pounds money of her inheritance, beyond what she had already received — which we find impossible to believe, since the father had said to Liesabeth on his deathbed yet that she should have her share [just] like another child — since she had asked him, after she had heard from other people that he wanted to disinherit her.
 So he said to her that it was not thus, but that she should [have] her inheritance like another child.
-But perhaps unknown to us Father did something in his sickness, when he was perhaps very sick and weak - that he did something in his last sickness and disinherited Liesabeth, that he was frightened and led to doing so thereby — [if so] we are certainly sure that you are convinced in your hearts and feelings that it was not rightly and justly done, [in light], further, of the fact that the mother [had] enjoined the father, from her own deathbed, which belongs to Liesabeth, that she was not to be disinherited.
+But perhaps unknown to us Father did something in his sickness, when he was perhaps very sick and weak - that he did something in his last sickness and disinherited Liesabeth, that he was frightened and led to doing so thereby — [if so] we are certainly sure that you are convinced in your hearts and feelings that it was not rightly and justly done, [in light], further, of the fact that the mother [had] enjoined the father, from her own deathbed, as Liesabeth has heard, that she was not to be disinherited.
 Further, if you consider and maturely meditate in what kind of general pathetically troubled condition Lisabeth and our child Christel [note 6] find themselves, regarding their great lack of hope [apparently depression], so that we have to have our own work done by other hands, and thereby I myself am much hindered, and can not order my affairs as I otherwise could; if you see — it is well known to you — and as we know, while Father still lived, we were in fairly equal standing with each other regarding what each had [already] received.
 We hope that Elizabeth’s share will come to us from the estate just as to her siblings — and certainly if you take into consideration, and weigh the sorry condition of the lack of hope of Elizabeth and Christel and that the other children are small and not grown up and [I] have yet more to hope for [them].
 And on top of all this we were so unfortunate with our horses last winter that we had 40 pounds worth of loss.
 And [if] you rightly consider and think over what has been described above, you will certainly not deny allowing Elizabeth’s due share to come to her from Father’s estate.
 And since as I’ve explained I can not manage as I otherwise could, because of [our] difficult and troubled household condition [note 7], I do hope you will be so good as to write me by the next opportunity as to how things stand.

 For the rest, we all greet all our friends again a hundred thousand times, and commend you together to the dear protection of the grace of God the all-highest, and remain always your true friend and brother-in-law.